TienPhuTran/tienphutran.github.io/_portfolio/portfolio-1.md

 ![Approval System](/images/approval_system.png)

  * Working as a team to build a submission approval system.
- * Submission System: UsingHTML/CSS to build a website for user to submmit the forms.
-Using Django to build backend for data submission.
-Form data will be stored in PostgreSQL and retrieved for further actions such as modifying.
-When User or Employee require the PDF of submission form APIs will be called to retrive the database and add them to Latex.
-A subproccess will be called to convert LaTeX to PDF.
+ * Submission System: Using HTML/CSS to build a website for users to submit the forms.
+Using Django to build a backend for data submission.
+Form data will be stored in PostgreSQL and retrieved for further actions, such as modification.
+When a User or Employee require the PDF of the submission form, APIs will be called to retrieve the database and add them to LaTeX.
+A subprocess will be called to convert LaTeX to PDF.
  * Approval System: Using Django to build workflow rules to assign form reviews to sub-units based on the customized hierarchy.
-For example, the pending forms, the trigger will be called to add assign forms to target user.
-In default, forms will be send to the head of different departments based on their types.
-The head of department can do review jobs, and they can also be delegate to another managers in other departments or same department employess.
-Using HTML/CSS to build a dynamic website for employee feature.
+For example, in the pending forms, the trigger will be called to add assigned forms to the target user.
+By default, forms will be sent to the head of different departments based on their types.
+The head of the department can do review jobs, and they can also be delegated to another manager in other departments or the same department's employees.
+Using HTML/CSS to build a dynamic website for employee features.
  * Collaborating with another team to integrate and expand the service using Django and React.
- * Tools Used: Django, React, Latex, PostgreSQL, HTML/CSS
+ * Tools Used: Django, React, LaTeX, PostgreSQL, HTML/CSS